THE REMEDIAL HERSTORY PROJECT

 Despite these horrors, women's roles were essential for the empire.
 Some were emperors' mothers who significantly influenced political and religious spheres.
 Others were central to consummate alliances.
 Fixed marriages were the norm for noble women who had no saying in their unions.

-Bantu Migrations: Across the ocean in Africa, gender dynamics could not have been more different.
-5,500 years ago the Bantu migration moved West Africans (speaking Bantu languages) southward into Africa.
-Among these people, gender relations varied greatly, but generally there was some equity and shared burdens within relationships.
+Across the ocean in Africa, long-connected to Eurasian trade, 5,500 years ago West Africans who spoke a variety of languages designated as “Bantu” moved southward in what has been termed the Bantu Migrations. speaking Bantu languages) southward.
+Among these societies, gender relations varied greatly, but generally there was some equity and shared burdens within relationships.

-Empire creation and diffusion of Islam and Christianity into Africa led to more hierarchies and less hierarchy– placing influence on male supremacy.
-Elite women kept their status, while poorer women lost their respect within their clans.
+Empire creation and diffusion of Islam and Christianity into Africa led to more hierarchies and less heterarchy, placing influence on male supremacy.
+Elite women kept their status, while poorer women lost respect within their clans.

 Draw your own conclusions